 Our main programs are networking, access to capital, mentorship, and education.
 In our efforts, we are driven to inspire all LGBTQ entrepreneurs to achieve new heights.

 StartOut is expanding our reach online to help ensure that every LGBTQ entrepreneur has a supportive environment to thrive in their industry and career.
-StartOut is significantly upgrading its tools and services to assist LGBTQ entrepreneurs in connecting directly with other like-minded professionals and service providers, in order to help their businesses succeed.
+StartOut is significantly upgrading its tools and services to assist LGBTQ entrepreneurs in connecting directly with other like-minded professionals, service providers and LGBTQ groups online, in order to help their businesses succeed.

-We count on you, our members, to spread the word, bring in other aspiring and successful entrepreneurs and their friends and allies, and engage with us.
+We count on you, our LGBTQ entrepreneurs and members, to spread the word, bring in other aspiring and successful entrepreneurs and their friends and allies, and engage with us.
 Numbers matter.
 And so will your engagement to create value for yourself and others.

 Robert is currently the COO of Tina Brown Live Media, Women in the World Media, and the American Justice Summit – a collection of media companies which give a platform to global women on the front lines who have saved or enriched lives as well as the policy makers or practitioners championing US judicial reform, respectively.
 Robert joined Tina following his successful exit as COO of the startup Unigo Group, a media and edtech company focusing on the transition of students and their families from high school to college.
 Robert’s career in media and entertainment spans roles as CFO of PBS’s WNET, founder and CFO of his own publicly traded SPAC, Media & Entertainment Holdings, and lead strategy partner for Accenture’s Media & Entertainment practice.